 Treatment level children require more supervision and more support

-Qualifying to be a treatment foster parent with CCR is dependent on what population you are interested in fostering.
+Qualifying to be a treatment foster parent with CCR is dependent on what types of children and what ages you are interested in fostering.
 If you are hoping to provide foster care for a relative, baby or toddler, we suggest you contact your county agency.
-If your interest is with sibling groups and/or foster children over the age of 5, treatment foster care may be for you.
+If your interest is with sibling groups and/or foster children over the age of 3, treatment foster care may be for you.
 Read more in our FAQ's

 Treatment foster care provides children with significant trauma and heightened behaviors with additional support services and more supervision.
 This requires foster parents to be trained in trauma-informed care and have a dependable support system and a flexible schedule.
 There are additional training requirements, weekly in-home visits, therapy appointments, and often times daycare and/or before and after school care have limitations or are not options for children with significant trauma.
 In addition, the majority of CCR foster homes care for more than one child at a time, most are sibling groups.
 A flexible schedule with some availability between 9-5 is required.